File too big for an email attachment yet again?

 Internal policies:

-Companies and organisations often have internal guidelines concerning the sending of files.
+Companies and organizations often have internal guidelines concerning the sending of files.
 These also contain concrete guidelines on how to handle incoming and outgoing data and how to store them.
 For example, if an archiving system is connected.
 In this case, internal regulations determine what is stored, how and where.

 Admins also like to use file type filters as a security measure to ensure compliance with internal guidelines.
 With these, they can ensure that only the file types they have defined as trustworthy are allowed and others are blocked.
 Such filters are mainly used when certain types of files are frequently used for malware attacks.

-Protection against access by unauthorised third parties
+Protection against access by unauthorized third parties

-What is already important for compliance with the GDPR for personal information also comes into play for data concerning one's own organisation - when protecting one's own intellectual property.
-It is not uncommon for large files of several GB, often with content worthy of protection such as patent applications or construction plans, to be sent electronically.
+What is already important for compliance with the GDPR for personal information also comes into play for data concerning one's own organization - when protecting one's own intellectual property.
+It is not uncommon for large files of several GB, often with content worthy of protection, such as patent applications or construction plans, to be sent electronically.
 To prevent industrial espionage or hacking attacks, it is necessary to protect such data in the transfer from sender to recipient(s) through effective encryption.

 User-friendliness

 This is one of the most important requirements for any software solution but is all too seldom given sufficient focus.
-Ultimately, however, it is user-friendliness that determines whether a solution for secure data transfer is used in practice.
+Ultimately, however, user-friendliness determines whether a solution for secure data transfer is used in practice.
 If such a solution is too cumbersome or complicated for the staff, it will not be used in everyday work - no matter how technically sophisticated it may be.
 It is crucial that the solution can be used quickly and easily by all employees and that it works without much training.
 Simple rollout, simple integration into existing work processes, simple handling: this is what makes users and admins happy!

 Data volumes are growing rapidly - how large files are created: